banwarp/benton_epi/covid19/02scriptNotes.md

 `maxNodePop <- floor(trialPop/N)` is created for distributing populations across nodes within trials.

-##### Mass entry parameters
-The code allows for a single mass entry event.
-The mass entry event can be turned off by setting `massMassEntryNodes=0` in the user-defined parameters.

-`maxMassEntryNodes <- min(length(which(nodeGroupList %in% massEntryNodeGroups)),maxMassEntryNodes)` is user-defined, but also limited by the number of available nodes in the set of node groups chosen to host the mass entry event.

-`mRProp` through `mMProp` are created to distributed the mass entry individuals among the different departments.  `massEntryPropTable` gathers these proportions together into a single table.

 ##### Compartments
+The model is based on SEIR dynamics, with a couple of twists.

+First, as we become more aware of COVID-19, we are doing a better job monitoring for symptoms and testing.
+Therefore, after an initial infectious stage `I`, there is a probability that the infection is identified and the individual is moved to the post infectious `pI` compartment, whether they are much less infectious.
+Or, if the infection is not identified, they move to the `uI` compartment and remain infectious in the community.
+I chose a single chance to identify the infection rather than a recurring probability to simplify the transitions.
+This also leaves open the possibility of choosing three different infectious levels, one for initial infectious, one for post infectious, and one for unknown infectious.

+Second, some proportion of infectious individuals require hospitalization.
+These individuals have differential recovery rates compared to the non-hospitalized infectious compartment.

+Finally, some proportion of the recovered can again become susceptible after a period of time.

 1. `S` Susceptible
 2. `E` Exposed (pre-infectious)
-3. `I` Infectious
+3. `I` Initial infectious
+4. `uI` Unknown infectious
-4. `R` Recovered
+5. `R` Recovered
-5. `Im` Immune
+6. `Im` Immune
+7. `pI` Post infectious
-6. `H` Hospitalized
+8. `H` Hospitalized
-7. `Is` Isolated
-8. `cumI` Cumulative infected.
+9. `cumI` Cumulative infected.
 Used for plotting, not for disease dynamics
-9. `M` Deceased
+10. `M` Deceased

 ##### Global and local parameters
 SimInf uses `gdata` and `ldata` for the model transitions.
-Most of these parameters are user defined, except for `beta`, `isoRate`, and `betaIsolated`.
+Most of these parameters are user defined, except for `betaI`, `betaU`, and `betaP`.

-`beta` is calculated as a product of the user-defined `R0` and `infectiousPeriod`.
+`betaI` is calculated as a product of the user-defined `R0I` and `initInfectiousPeriod`. `betaU` and `betaP` are defined similarly.

-`isoRate` is user defined.
-However, assuming that all hospitalized individuals are isolated, `isoRate` is overwritten by the maximum of `isoRate` and `hospRate`.

-`betaIsolated` is the transmissibility of the virus among isolated individuals, and it is the product of the user-defined `RIsolated` and `isoPeriod`, similar to `beta`.

 `firstNode` is the first node in a trial.
 Used for getting the correct indices in various subroutines.
 `betaRandomizer` is generated from a uniform distribution with mean 1 and a user-defined spread.
 Used to generate a distribution of transmissibility rates (`beta`) to add variability to the trials in the simulation.